Ik0ri4n/ik0page/src/content/blog/2023/05_google-ctf-23.md

 ![Structure of the `password_check` method]({oldschool_password_check_flow})

 The values from the password are the indices in a string of valid characters: `"23456789ABCDEFGHJKLMNPQRSTUVWXYZ"`.
-As every string in the binary it is stored as two byte arrays that are XORed to get the real string.
+As every string in the binary, it is stored as two byte arrays that are XORed to get the real string.
 The values in this initial `password_list` are then remapped via a shuffle map, XORed with map of values by their position in the list and finally rotated right in blocks of 5 depending on the index of the block (no change on block 0, block 1 rotated right by one and so on).
 Now, I didn't look at the computation of the `username_list` in detail because we know the usernames and can just copy the code.
 The final equation for checking password and username is generated like this: